FrederikS/vertx-dependency-injection/README.md

   }
 ```

-Here our switch statement on the action header with the cases for each service method is.
+Here our switch statement on the action header with cases for each service method is.
 And on the client-side we can also see that the params are put into separate properties of a `JsonObject` and the action header is set, too.
-Our `Main` class is the same like before.
+Our `Main` class is the same as before.

 ```java
 import io.vertx.di.foo.FooVerticle;